NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Setup

 - Go through the [initial setup](#firebase-goodies) in the beginning of this guide and make sure you have your `google-services.json` or `GoogleService-Info.plist` file picked in the plugin settings.
 If you make changes in the dashboard, make sure to re-download and re-pick it!
+Sometimes, it fails to pickup up the changes if file path is now changed, so you can remove the file path in the field and than do the picking again.

 - First of all, your project must be a C++ project, you can easily convert your Blueprint-only project to C++ project by creating a random C++ class in the inspector